 IT BOILS DOWN TO

-Place the Baby Potatoes in a pot of salted water over a high heat.
+Place the baby potatoes in a pot of salted water over a high heat.
 Pop on a lid and bring to the boil.
 Once boiling, remove the lid and reduce the heat.
 Allow to simmer for 20-25 minutes until cooked through and soft.
 Remove from the heat on completion and drain.
 Place back in the pot, toss with a knob of butter, seasoning and ½ the chopped dill.
 Cover to keep warm until serving.

 GRAB YOUR COAT